Chris Coelen: Critical response and industry impact

-Natalie Jarvey at Vanity Fair quoted Netflix executive Brandon Riegg saying Coelen's shows are "the biggest dating shows in the US on television" and regarding Love Is Blind that "you can’t overstate the impact that that show’s had…within Netflix and then, I’d say, on TV in general.”
+Natalie Jarvey of Vanity Fair quoted Netflix executive Brandon Riegg saying Coelen's shows are "the biggest dating shows in the US on television" and regarding Love Is Blind that "you can’t overstate the impact that that show’s had…within Netflix and then, I’d say, on TV in general.”

 Diversity

-Ryan Gajewski of The Hollywood Reporter quoted Coelen "For a long time, our shows have been amongst the most diverse on television — across the board, scripted or unscripted — and that’s going back to season one of Married at First Sight.
+Ryan Gajewski of The Hollywood Reporter quoted Coelen, "For a long time, our shows have been amongst the most diverse on television — across the board, scripted or unscripted — and that’s going back to season one of Married at First Sight.
 On our various shows, we have showcased tremendous diversity in terms of background, socioeconomic status, sexual identity, ethnicity, geography.
 Ultimatum: Queer Love is absolutely amazing.
 I am so proud of what we’re doing in that show.
 One of the reasons I’m so excited to be doing as many of these types of shows as we do is, there’s so much more that unites us than sets us apart."

-Tilly Pearce at Digital Spy wrote about Coelen's Perfect Match, saying it features "perhaps one of the most uniquely important conversations around queer love shown on reality television in recent years...and Perfect Match putting these conversations out into the world is what makes it stand out from rival dating shows....Perfect Match's multiple variations on queer love, bisexuality and the complicated feelings that may/may not come with that part of your identity is a refreshing, surprisingly deep, and much-needed positive take.
+Tilly Pearce of Digital Spy wrote about Coelen's Perfect Match, saying it features "perhaps one of the most uniquely important conversations around queer love shown on reality television in recent years...and Perfect Match putting these conversations out into the world is what makes it stand out from rival dating shows....Perfect Match's multiple variations on queer love, bisexuality and the complicated feelings that may/may not come with that part of your identity is a refreshing, surprisingly deep, and much-needed positive take.
 It also displays positive examples of how to be an ally to loved ones who need that reassurance and support."

 Trish Bender of The New York Times said that with The Ultimatum: Queer Love, "Netflix’s latest dating reality show hit broke ground by focusing exclusively on queer and nonbinary couples" and that Coelen hopes it "in both its relatability and specificity, lowers barriers between people in some way.”
 Bender continued, "overall Queer Love' has been well-received and highly memed — praised by writers and viewers for giving queer women and nonbinary people a chance to see their own relationships reflected on an enormous platform like Netflix."

 Accolades

-In 2020, 2022 and 2023, Coelen was nominated for an Emmy Award as Executive Producer of Love Is Blind in the category of Outstanding Structured Reality Program.
+In 2020, 2022, 2023, 2024, 2025 and 2026 Coelen was nominated for an Emmy Award as executive producer of Love Is Blind in the category of Outstanding Structured Reality Program.

 Coelen has won four Critic's Choice Awards for Best Relationship Show - for Married at First Sight in 2019, and for Love Is Blind in 2020, 2022, and 2023.

-Coelen has also been nominated for a Grierson Award for Best Entertaining Documentary for Love Is Blind in 2020, as well as a People's Choice Award for The Bingeworthy Show of 2020 and a MTV Move & TV Award for Best Dating Show in 2021.
+Coelen has also been nominated for a Grierson Award for Best Entertaining Documentary for Love Is Blind in 2020, as well as a People's Choice Award for the Bingeworthy Show of 2020 and a MTV Movie & TV Award for Best Dating Show in 2021.

 In 2023, the Hollywood Reporter named Coelen its "Unscripted Power Player of the Year."